Skip to main content

 Metabolic function is similarly dependent on hormonal cues.
 These hormones help to maintain insulin sensitivity, which allows your cells to effectively use glucose for energy.
 As hormone levels decrease, insulin resistance can develop.

 This means your body needs to produce more insulin to do the same job, leading to higher blood sugar levels and increased fat storage, particularly visceral fat around the organs.
-This cascade is a primary driver of and significantly increases the risk for developing type 2 diabetes.
+This cascade is a primary driver of metabolic syndrome and significantly increases the risk for developing type 2 diabetes.

 Restoring Systemic Communication through Clinical Protocols